Nzii3/pycord-ext-pages-test/README.rst

 A fork of discord.py.
 Pycord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

+   **THIS IS A FORK THAT FIXES BROKEN commands.FlagConverter in the latest branch of Pycord**.

 Key Features
 ------------